Blogs

 wave

-Arsenal’s Champions League exit marks another trophyless season, despite significant progress under Arteta.
-The team's performance against PSG, while valiant, revealed crucial weaknesses that need addressing.
-The summer transfer window will be crucial for Arteta and new sporting director Andrea Berta to strengthen the squad, particularly in attack and defensive midfield, to finally break through and secure silverware next season.
-The Gunners' journey continues, but the need for change is clear.
+Arsenal’s Champions League exit means another trophyless season.
+It’s frustrating, because they've made serious progress under Arteta.
+But the PSG game showed some glaring weaknesses they need to fix.
+This summer’s transfer window is massive for Arteta and the new sporting director, Andrea Berta.
+They need to seriously strengthen the squad, especially in attack and defensive midfield.
+They need to find a way to finally break through and win some silverware next season.
+The Gunners' journey continues, but the need for change is painfully obvious.

 FAQ